Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - Can the user perform actions, filters, drill down, links as required?

 ### Testing
-- Never assume data to be correct – check it.
+- Never assume data to be correct – check it and be confident its correct.
 Check it when it is in the source as the source might be wrong.
 Check manual input from other.
 Check own logic.
 - Ideal scenario: proof that data is in line with source
 - If we can’t check vs source, does the data make sense?
     - Look at the graph itself